How to Write a High-Converting Online Course Description

 So without further ado, let's get started learning how to write a compelling course description for your course.

-If you looking learn about all other aspects of the online course sales page besides the description, check out How To Create The Perfect Online Course Sales Page.
+If you looking to learn about all other aspects of the online course sales page besides the description, check out How To Create The Perfect Online Course Sales Page.

 Why create a course description as early as possible?